Quick Tips File

 information.
 The file location will default to the current

-unless the full path is specified.
-The contents are encrypted and
+directory unless the full path is specified.
+The contents

 2. Edit the init.ora parameter

-be used by only one database, yet multiple users can exist in the
+only one database, yet multiple users can exist in the file.

 The parameter setting can be confirmed by: